bheap/scala-silk/README.md

 ### Views

-Without a view, or views, there is no website or webapp.
+Without a view, or views, there is no website or webapp or set of web services.
 Views are the epicentre with Synapse.

 ## Setup